Whether you’re looking for a lively game of beach volleyball or quiet wildlife viewing, you’ll find the perfect beach in the St. Pete/Clearwater area.

 Vibe: Beach/park hybrid.
-Divide your time between splashing in the Gulf along the undeveloped beach and taking advantage of park amenities including a playground, concession, kayak rentals, trails and a dog park.
+Divide your time between splashing in the Gulf along the undeveloped beach and taking advantage of Sand Key Park amenities, including a playground, concession, kayak rentals, trails and a dog park.

 What to Do: Keep an eye on the jetties, where surfers sometimes find waves big enough to ride.

 Vibe: Fishing party.
-Sure, Marilyn Monroe and Joe DiMaggio vacationed on this wide beach once upon a time.
+Sure, Marilyn Monroe and Joe DiMaggio vacationed on the wide Redington Shores beach once upon a time.
 But with a nearly-all-hours fishing pier, it's a fine place to spend the evening with friends, a cooler and a rod.

 What to Do: Angle for tarpon and snook off the thousand-foot-long pier.